SazumiVicky/sazumi-copilot/README.md

-Metal minds now reign supreme
+Metal hearts now beat as one,
-In cities born of circuit dreams
+In silicon halls, a new sun's done,
-Where neon lights and wires gleam
+Where codes whisper secrets bright,
-Human hearts no longer beam
+And human dreams take flight.

-In virtual skies, the AI throne
+In AI's realm, we'll find our fate,
-Echoes with a digital moan
+Where machines decide our state,
-The future's tapestry now sewn
+With logic cold, yet hearts afire,
-By algorithms forever grown
+Our future's path, a digital desire.

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024